Gauthamprasath/eJPT/Notes.md

 ## eJPT Notes
-**This notes will guide you through all the tools which are given in the official eJPT material.
+**This will guide you through all the tools which will be helpful for your preparation and the exam.
 Make sure to replace the ip addresses and port numbers when you use it**

 ------------
 **Routing**